-Feminine hygiene: Carry heavy-duty zippered baggies and pack out tampons, pads, and everything else.
+Menstrual hygiene: Carry heavy-duty zippered baggies and pack out tampons, pads, and everything else.

 Insect repellent: Summer can be abuzz at any elevation with mosquitoes and blackflies.
 Insect repellents that contain 50 percent DEET work best.
 Purchase applications that rub or spray at close range rather than aerosols that go airborne onto other people, plants, and animals.